Phygson/slib/README.md

   - "Mixolyd" - Mixolydian,
   - "Aeo" - Aeolian (minor),
   - "Loc" - Locrian.
-- **Returns**: array, the notes the provided diatonic scale constists of.
+- **Returns**: array of strings, the notes the provided diatonic scale constists of.